2 Using Scene Builder with NetBeans IDE

 The NetBeans IDE's Make Controller feature allows you to synchronize the modifications you make in the FXML file that is currently opened in Scene Builder and the controller source code opened in NetBeans IDE.
 To illustrate this feature, do the following:

-In Scene Builder, drag a Button control from the Library panel to the Control panel.
+In the Scene Builder window, drag another Button control from the Library panel to the Content panel.

 Select File in the main menu and then Save.

-From the main menu, select Source and then Make Controller.
+From the IDE's main menu, select Source and then Make Controller.

 fx:idvalue or a method name in Scene Builder.